Wireless Information and Power Transfer: Nonlinearity, Waveform Design and Rate-Energy Tradeoff: Abstract

 \section{Abstract}

-Wireless Information and Power Transfer (WIPT) has attracted significant attention in the communication community.
-The problem is that its design has been based on an oversimplified and inaccurate linear model of the energy harvester that leads to inefficient wireless power signal designs.
-In this paper, we depart from this linear model and design WIPT transmit waveform and architecture considering the rectifier nonlinearity.
-We first investigate how a communication waveform (OFDM) and a power waveform (multisine) compare with each other in terms of harvested energy.
-We show that due to the nonlinearity of the rectifier and the randomness of the information symbols, the OFDM waveform is less efficient than the multisine waveform for wireless power transfer.
-This observation motivates the design of a novel WIPT transceiver architecture relying on the superposition of multisine and OFDM waveforms at the transmitter and a power-splitter receiver equipped with an energy harvester and an information decoder.
-The superposed WIPT waveform is optimized so as to characterize the rate-energy region of the whole system.
-Its design is adaptive to the channel state information and results from a posynomial maximization problem that originates from the rectifier nonlinearity.
-Numerical results illustrate the performance of the derived waveforms and WIPT architecture.
-Key (and refreshing) observations are that 1) a power waveform (superposed to a communication waveform) is useful to enlarge the rate-energy region of WIPT, 2) a combination of power splitting and time sharing is in general the best strategy, 3) exploiting the nonlinearity of the rectifier is essential to design efficient SWIPT architecture, 4) a non-zero mean Gaussian input distribution outperforms the conventional capacity-achieving zero-mean Gaussian input distribution.
+The design of Wireless Information and Power Transfer (WIPT) has so far relied on an oversimplified and inaccurate linear model of the energy harvester.
+In this paper, we depart from this linear model and design WIPT considering the rectifier nonlinearity.
+We develop a tractable model of the rectifier nonlinearity that is flexible enough to cope with general multi-carrier modulated input waveforms.
+Leveraging that model, we motivate and introduce a novel WIPT architecture relying on the superposition of multi-carrier unmodulated and modulated waveforms at the transmitter.
+The superposed WIPT waveforms are optimized as a function of the channel state information so as to characterize the rate-energy region of the whole system.
+Analysis and numerical results illustrate the performance of the derived waveforms and WIPT architecture and highlight that nonlinearity radically changes the design of WIPT.
+We make key and refreshing observations. \textit{First}, analysis (confirmed by circuit simulations) shows that modulated and unmodulated waveforms are not equally suitable for wireless power delivery, namely modulation being beneficial in single-carrier transmissions but detrimental in multi-carrier transmissions. \textit{Second}, a multi-carrier unmodulated waveform (superposed to a multi-carrier modulated waveform) is useful to enlarge the rate-energy region of WIPT. \textit{Third}, a combination of power splitting and time sharing is in general the best strategy. \textit{Fourth}, a non-zero mean Gaussian input distribution outperforms the conventional capacity-achieving zero-mean Gaussian input distribution in multi-carrier transmissions. \textit{Fifth}, the rectifier nonlinearity is beneficial to system performance and is essential to efficient WIPT design.